aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 ### Bar Charts with multiple quantities

-When comparing several quantities and when changing one variable, we might want a bar chart where we have bars of one color for one quantity value.
+When comparing several quantities and changing one variable, we might want a bar chart with bars of one color for one quantity value.

-We can plot multiple bar charts by playing with the thickness and the positions of the bars.
+We can plot multiple bar charts by playing with the bars' thickness and positions.